The Omarchy Manual DHH

 Navigation

 Everything in Omarchy happens via the keyboard — EVERYTHING!
 When the system first starts, you literally can't do a thing with the mouse alone.
-But you can hit Super + Space to reveal the Wofi application launcher.
-That'll show you everything that's installed on the system.
+But you can hit Super + Space to reveal the Walker application launcher and Super + Alt + Space to open the main Omarchy menu.
+These two commands allow you to do just about everything.

 browser+terminal.png